Mark H. Hayden Mark-et al. Logo

 I have gradually increased my fees as knowledge, experience and gasoline prices have increased.

-I charge $50 for a trip charge to cover basic business expenses like car, gas, cell phone, pager, etc.
+I charge $50 for a trip charge to cover basic business expenses like car, gas, cell phone, etc.

 This is charged only once a month even if return trips occur.